The Centenal Cycle

 Null States was released just two days ago (9/19/17), and I read the majority of it in two sittings.
 I had read a few comments saying Infomocracy was slow on plot and action, an opinion I do not share, but I expect some of those same people might say the same thing about the second book.
 Wrong.
 There is plenty of action here, in several different parts of the world, but there are also quieter character moments, as well as discussions of policy, infrastructure, and social mores.
 It's a perfect blend of thought and action, never overlooking the personal repercussions of micro-democracy and Information.

 These two plots are just the tip of the iceberg.
-Military actions in the K-Stans (Kazakhstan and Kyrgyzstan) takes Roz away from DarFur, which compels her to recruit Ken to fill in for her on the assassination investigation.
+Military actions in the K-Stans (Kazakhstan and Kyrgyzstan) take Roz away from DarFur, which compels her to recruit Ken to fill in for her on the assassination investigation.
 Mishima is all over the map too.
 After Geneva, she is assigned security detail at the Governor's Ball in Mali, then is sent to China to work the opposite side of the K-Stan conflict.
 Not all, but quite a few of the plots start to tie together, and like multiple political crises in the real world, not all are completely resolved, just contained for the moment.
-But that's okay, since there will be at least one more book in the sequence, although it might be another year before I can read State Tectonics.
-I would recommend these books for anyone interested in politics, from any perspective or philosophy.
+But that's okay, since there will be at least one more book in the sequence.
+I recommend these books for anyone interested in politics, from any perspective or philosophy.
 I have no idea if micro-democracy could work, and several people in Information start to doubt its longevity.
 Still, it's an interesting thought experiment.
 Most importantly, it points out the necessity for global cooperation, tolerance, and mutual respect for culture and traditions, for any system to work for long.
 Null States gets another 5 stars from me.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?

 We would appreciate your support for this site with your purchases from